CELEBRANT OR REGISTRAR

 A registrar is the officiant who legally marries you.
 They’re authorised by the local Council to complete the legal formalities — that means checking you are who you say you are, signing the paperwork and saying the legally required words.

-This can happen at the registry office, or they come to your licensed venue (usually for a higher fee).
-The ceremony itself tends to be short and standard, a few set words, and job done.
-You may be allowed some readings or music but these will have to be agreed with the registrar beforehand.
+This can happen at the registry office, or they will come out to your licensed venue,, which will usually be for a higher fee).
+The ceremony itself is likely to be short and standard, the correct words spoken, and job done.
+You can have some readings or music but these will have been agreed with the registrar beforehand.

-Perfectly valid.
-But not very personal.
-You will have met a registrar when you visited to present your paperwork and book the date, but you will not have met the registrar who will be officiating at your marriage.
+Obviously the ceremony is perfectly valid, but it’s not very personal to you as a couple.
+You’ll have met a registrar when you visited to present your paperwork and book the date, but you will not have met the registrar who will be officiating at your marriage.

 And, What Does a Celebrant Do?

-There’s time to include personal vows, readings, symbolic rituals, a few laughs, and even space to remember loved ones.
+There’s time to include personal vows (either written by you or with help from me), readings, speeches by friends or family, symbolic rituals, a few laughs, and even space to remember loved ones.
 The whole experience is created with you, from scratch, with as much or as little input as you like.

 The only thing a celebrant can’t do is the legal part.

-But don’t worry — I’ve got that covered.
+But don’t worry — because I’ve got that covered.

 How to Make It Work: The Best of Both Worlds